Hawthorn(Crataegus L.)

 Humidity: Neutral

-Medicinal Uses:
+Traditional Medicinal Uses:

 For centuries Crataegus species have been used in traditional medicine.
 Most herbal preparations available today are most often made from C. monogyna.
 Due to the fact that most species possess the same traits, the species are often not differentiated between.
 I have seen hawthorn preparations that did not even list a species.
 While Crataegus species have been used for digestive support.
 However the plant truly shines when it comes to its support of the cardiovascular system.
-Nine different clinical trials conducted between 1990 and demonstrate significant benefits in the treatment of Congestive Heart Failure, also called CHF, over placebo, (Pittler et al 2010).
+Nine different clinical trials conducted between 1990 and demonstrate significant benefits in the treatment of Congestive Heart Failure, also called CHF, over placebo, (Pittler et al., 2010).
 Hypertension, sympathetic-related tachycardia, episodic hypertension, early arteriosclerosis, myocardial weakness.
 Treatment of chronic congestive heart failure stage II, as defined by the New York Heart Association.
 Support of cardiac and circulatory functions.
 As an antispasmodic agent in the treatment of asthma, diarrhea, gall bladder disease and uterine contractions, and as a sedative for the treatment of insomnia.

 Cautions According To WebMD